KEYNOTE SPEAKERS

 – Understand the principles and step-by-step procedure of Guided Bone Regeneration (GBR) in implant dentistry.

-– Master the clinical application of Hu-BT in various GBR cases
+– Master the clinical application of Hu-BT in various GBR cases.

 Nguyen Khanh Long, DDS, PhD